taufikp/igscraper/README.md

-# PHP Instagram Scraper
+# IGScraper
-This library is based on Postaddictme's Instagram PHP Scraper.
+This library is based on [Postaddictme's Instagram PHP Scraper](https://github.com/postaddictme/instagram-php-scraper).

 This library is based on the Instagram web version.
-We develop it because nowadays it is hard to get an approved Instagram application.
-The purpose is to support every feature that the web desktop and mobile version support.
+Most of the time you don't have to use OAuth.

 ## Code Example
 ```php